Korangi: Demographics

+Korangi Township

 Korangi Township was established in 1959.

 Korangi Industrial Area

 The Korangi Industrial Area (KIA) is one of the largest industrial areas in Pakistan.
 Getz Pharma, Indus Pharma, Martin Dow.
-AGI, AGM, Afroze Chemicals, Abbotte Pharma are famous industries.
+AGI, AGM, Afroze Chemicals, Abbott Pharma are some of the famous industries in the KIA.
 The Karachi Electric Supply Company’s (K-E) 220 MW Korangi Combined Cycle Power Plant is also located at Korangi Industrial Area.